The Health Department:

 - The TB bacteria are put into the air when a person with active TB disease of the lungs or throat coughs, sneezes, speaks, or sings.
 People nearby may breathe in these bacteria and become infected.

 - TB is not spread by shaking someone’s hand, sharing food or drink, touching bed linens or toilet seats, sharing toothbrushes or kissing.

 - TB is treatable and curable.

-- Effective September 22, 2014, the Health Department uses a blood test called the QuantiFERON® TB test (QFT) for everyone aged 18 years and older.
+- Effective April 4, 2016, the Health Department uses a blood test called the QuantiFERON® TB test (QFT) for everyone ages 5 years and older.
 The cost is $45; however, in most cases there is no charge if the test is for school entry.
 The QFT is a more accurate test that requires a single visit to a Health Department clinic.